 |Certificate of Insurance||Required as proof that the vehicle is insured for the driving in France.
 Please check with your motor insurer to ensure you have the right cover before setting off.|

-A GB sticker in the official dimension need to be clearly visible from the back of your vehicle.
-This will not be required if you have a Euro-plate that meets official requirements.
+A UK sticker in the official dimension need to be clearly visible from the back of your vehicle.
+This will not be required if you have a number plate with the UK identifier and the Union Jack flag that meets official requirements.

 Hazard Warning Triangle

 In the event of a breakdown, you need to put a warning triangle approximately 30m from your vehicle to warn in-coming vehicles.